ibm-cloud-docs/track-spend-with-cloudability/responsibilities-da.md

-The {{site.data.keyword.IBM_notm}} Cloudability Enablement DA does not identify specific responsibilities in this area.
+The {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture does not identify specific responsibilities in this area.
 For information about the general change management responsibilities when you use {{site.data.keyword.IBM_notm}} deployable architectures, see [Change management](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures#change-management-da).

 ## Identity and access management